 II.
 Tenure and Duties

-A. Miss ETBU shall serve for one year from the time of her selection to the following year’s pageant.
+A. Miss ETBU shall serve for one year from the time of her selection to the following year’s selection.

 B. Miss ETBU shall represent the students and the university at various campus events and official functions when called upon (e.g. Tiger Day, Family Weekend, Homecoming, recruitment work, off-campus public relations events, etc.).